This post was last updated on April 9th, 2020 at 01:19 pm

 The Jaffna Fort is a piece of Dutch history.
 Large parts of this impressive complex have recently been restored but it is still a bit messy.
 The Fort was once one of the largest Dutch forts in Asia.

 It was built in 1680 on the site of an old Portuguese fort.
-From the fort you have a beautiful view over the lagoons.
+From the fort, you have a beautiful view of the lagoons.

 For example, you have the Yamuna Eri, a U-shaped swimming pool made of stones.
 It is believed that this was the royal family’s bath.
 There are a few more buildings like that.